-There are location houses, and then there are locations that feel like someone poured their entire creative life into a single space.
+There are locations houses, and then there are location homes that feel like someone poured their entire creative life into a single space.
 New Minimalism – E4 is firmly the latter.
 Nestled in East London and available to book on Styled Home Studios, this newly renovated and design-led home is the project of Host Beth G: art director, stylist, and someone who has been working in the interiors industry since she was sixteen years old.

 “Being an art director and stylist, and running my own business, isn’t just work to me – it’s a way of life,” Beth says.
 “It’s about creating beautiful scenes, coming up with ideas, and telling stories through my eyes.”